Rome to Madrid train

 For a well-rounded experience in Madrid, plan to spend at least 3 to 4 days.
 This allows time to explore major attractions like the Prado Museum, Royal Palace, Retiro Park, and enjoy the local cuisine and vibrant neighborhoods.

-Yes, you can take the train from Rome to Madrid.
+No, you cannot take the train from Rome to Madrid.

 Since both Rome and Madrid are in the Schengen Area, a passport is not required for European Union (EU) or Schengen-associated country citizens.
 A national ID card is sufficient.